What is Marijuana?

 How Does Marijuana Affect the Young?

 The popular notion seems to be that marijuana is a harmless pleasure, access to which should not be regulated or considered illegal.
 In January 2014, marijuana was noted by the National Institute on Drug Abuse as being the most widely used illicit drug in the United States, with about 12% of people 12 years of age or older reporting use in the past year and particularly high rates of use among young people.
 Only opiates have a higher admission rate among abused substances.
-The regular use of marijuana during adolescence is of particular concern, since usage by this age group is associated with an increased likelihood of harmful consequences.
+The regular use by adolescents is of particular concern, since usage by this age group is associated with an increased likelihood of harmful consequences.

 Researchers who have been studying the impact of marijuana